Baraka (Mortal Kombat): Appearances

+Baraka is first introduced in Mortal Kombat II as one of the playable characters.
+After being absent from Mortal Kombat 3 and Ultimate Mortal Kombat 3, he returns in Mortal Kombat Trilogy, MK3s final update.
+He is, once again, absent from Mortal Kombat 4, but also returns in its update Mortal Kombat Gold.
+He would later also be playable in Mortal Kombat: Deception, Mortal Kombat: Armageddon, Mortal Kombat vs. DC Universe, Mortal Kombat 9, Mortal Kombat 11 and Mortal Kombat 1.
+In Mortal Kombat X, he is fought as an opponent in the game's story mode, but is not playable.

+In other media, he appears in the Malibu Comics, the Mortal Kombat: Live Tour, the 1997 film Mortal Kombat Annihilation, Mortal Kombat: Rebirth, Mortal Kombat: Legacy, the Mortal Kombat X comic series (2015), Mortal Kombat Legends: Scorpion's Revenge, Mortal Kombat Legends: Battle of the Realms and Mortal Kombat II.

 Critical reception

 Leprosy has been studied in relation to Baraka's Tarkat disease.
 This image shows an example of it.

 According to Den of Geek's Gavin Jasper, in the early era of arcade fighting games, it was common for each game to include at least one "freak" character, to which he referenced Baraka alongside Street Fighters Blanka and Samurai Shodowns Genan Shiranui.
 Jasper stated that Baraka's monstrous look, often compared to a mix of Nosferatu and a comic book mutant, made him suitable for the aura of Mortal Kombat II (1993).
 His signature arm blades resembling Wolverine's claws made him noteworthy at the beginning of the series.
 However, Jasper contended that as the franchise evolved, Baraka's specialty started to diminish as he was overshadowed in popularity by fellow character Mileena and eventually became a minor villain.
 Conversely, Jasper was pleased with the character development Baraka received in Mortal Kombat 11 (2019), observing him being symbolized as a "flag-waving" leader of the Tarkatans.

 In Shea Serrano's satirical article from The Ringer, which imagines a debate on Mortal Kombat II (1993) Fatalities hypothetically discussed by the game's characters, Baraka is portrayed by Serrano as a straightforward figure using humor and sarcasm, initially joking that Johnny Cage is absent from the debate because he is "somewhere masturbating to a picture of himself", a comment that amuses the group, although Cage eventually admits of committing the exact.
 Serrano further presents Baraka as genuinely curious and appreciative, asking practical questions about Sub-Zero's daily life concerning ice powers and valuing brutality and personal impact in fighting, praising Jax's head-smashing Fatality for feeling more intense than simple decapitation.
 Throughout the discussion, Serrano portrays Baraka with the idea of how he would casually interact with others, balancing seriousness with playful banter.